alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 ### 7.1 System Design and Layout

-#### Image X: Power Layout
+#### Image 1: Power Layout

 ![image](https://github.com/user-attachments/assets/6ae06f6c-2d1a-4417-bb88-1349a40b4968)

-#### Image X: Signal Layout
+#### Image 2: Signal Layout

 ![image](https://github.com/user-attachments/assets/0eddcddc-ba53-4643-984d-880e7c772a90)

-The electrical power layout is branched off into two sections.
+The electrical power layout is divided into two sections.
 One line dedicated to providing HV power to the ESCs via contactor control on the Power PCB.
-This branch additonally provides power to the PCB for all of the outgoing connections and all internal components.
+Additionally, it provides power to the PCB for all of the propulsion system and internal components.
 The second line is providing HV to the UBEC to give steady and reliable power to the flight controller, telemetry air unit, and additional peripherals.
 The second line has a physical switch on the positive line before the UBEC to give the user control over power going to the flight controller.

 The signal layout can be thought of mainly two sections, the ESCs to the flight controller and the PCB to the flight controller.
 These two sections will operate on separate CAN lines.
 The ESCs will connect to the flight controller's CAN 1 and use the DroneCAN protocol.
 The battery (currently unused) and the radar altimeter will connect to the CAN2 port.
 The only additional signal being used will be two aux GPIO signals coming from the pixhawk to the PCB for relay and contactor control